DeSCI-aca/AutoMine-Nav/README.md

 ## 📌 Dataset Overview

 AutoMine-Nav is a comprehensive dataset collected from open-pit mining areas, designed for autonomous vehicle localization and navigation tasks.
-The dataset includes synchronized data from multiple sensors:
+The collection platforms include one SUV, one wide-body truck and one mining truck.
+The SUV data includes synchronized data from multiple sensors:

 - Ouster OS1-64 LiDAR
 - Stereo Cameras (Left & Right)